Data Viewer

 Global heat flow mapping studies

 Several research studies aim to map the data of the global heat-flow database.
-Here, we compile the published paper known to us.
+Here, we compile published studies that have produced or analysed global representations of terrestrial heat flow.

 Lucazeau (2019)